hazelcast/hazelcast-code-samples/hazelcast-integration/README.md

  	A Spring Boot application that uses Hazelcast Client to communicate with a Hazelcast Cluster that is deployed on a PCF installation using [Hazelcast for PCF](https://network.pivotal.io/hazelcast).
 - <h3>spark</h3>
 	Implementation of Spark Connector for Hazelcast.
-- <h3>spring-cache-manager</h3>
-	Implementation of spring cache provider integration of hazelcast as client-server application.
 - <h3>spring-configuration</h3>
 	Implementation of spring framework integration of hazelcast.
 - <h3>spring-data-hazelcast-chemistry-sample</h3>